 Satanic Reds – They view Satan as a dark force that has existed since the beginning of time.
 The “Reds” is an explicit reference to socialism.

-Christian-Based Duotheism and Polytheistic Satanism – They accept that there is an on-going war between the Christian God and Satan, but unlike Christians, they choose to side with Satan.
-Their belief based on ancient Zoroastrian views on the eternal conflict between good and evil.
+Christian-Based Duotheism and Polytheistic Satanism – They accept an on-going war between the Christian God and Satan, but unlike Christians, they choose to side with Satan.
+Their belief is based on ancient Zoroastrian views on the eternal conflict between good and evil.

 The Process Church of the Final Judgement – Established in London in the 1960s by two people rejected by the Church of Scientology.
-Their practice based on a pantheon of four gods known as the Great Gods of the Universe, namely Jehovah, Lucifer, Satan, and Christ, and none is evil.
-Instead, each exemplifies different patterns of human existence.
+Their practice is based on a pantheon of four gods known as the Great Gods of the Universe, namely Jehovah, Lucifer, Satan, and Christ, and none is evil.

 Hollywood’s own Satanic following